cncf/mentoring/README.md

 Current Year
 ------------

-CNCF is planning to participate in GSoC 2020.
-Please stay tuned before the official announcement (Q1'2020).
+CNCF is to participating in GSoC 2020!
+Please see the formal [announcement](https://www.cncf.io/blog/2020/03/09/cncf-joins-google-summer-of-code-2020/) by us.

 Project Ideas
 -------------